The FinanceMass Blog

 A Brief History of the Browser Arcade, 1995-2026

-Three decades of browser-playable games, from Java applets through Flash to HTML5.
-The medium has reinvented itself three times and is healthier than its history suggests.
+Three decades of browser-playable games, from Java applets through Flash to today's HTML5.
+The medium has reinvented itself three times and is in better shape than its history suggests.

 design